Insurance Premiums Frequently Asked Questions

 What are the main factors affecting life insurance premiums?
 Read on to find out

-Policy type and coverage amount are two of several factors that determine the premium for a life insurance policy.
-Consumers should do some comparison shopping to find the best coverage for their money.
-Many people are required to purchase a life insurance policy when they take out a mortgage.
+Policy type and coverage amount are among the factors that determine the premium for a life insurance policy.
+Consumers should compare prices to find the best coverage for their money.
+Many people must purchase a life insurance policy when they take out a mortgage.

 How does my age affect my life insurance premiums?

-The older you are, the higher your life insurance premium is and the difference can be substantial.
-An individual age 60 may pay up to ten times more for coverage than a person in the early 20s.
-One exception to premiums increasing with age is an over 50s plan, which pools premiums and does not require a medical examination.
+The older you are, the higher your life insurance premium is, and the difference can be substantial.
+An individual aged 60 may pay up to 10 times as much for coverage as someone in their early 20s.
+One exception to premiums increasing with age is an over-50s plan, which pools premiums and does not require a medical examination.

 Do life insurance premiums differ for women and men?